 When visiting Vietnam, travel outside of the big cities

 I love Hanoi and Ho Chi Minh (Saigon) and I met many fellow travelers there.
 And the sad truth is, most travelers focus on these two cities and missing out on many amazing authentic Vietnamese cities.
 Like Hoi An, Sapa, Danat etc. My best memories (and some of my best Instagram posts) from my Vietnam trips were from these small towns.
 If you have the choice, spend more time in Northern Vietnam, as this part is less developed and hence has a much more authentic charm.
 There are a lot of mountains, canyons, caves, and isolated villages.
 Every corner here reveals another breathtaking view and another amazing story to tell.
-For more information on things to do on a holiday in Vietnam, check out this two-week itinerary for Vietnam.
+For more information on things to do on a holiday in Vietnam, check out this two-week itinerary for Vietnam but if you want to get off-the-beaten-track, check out my article about hidden gems in Vietnam.

 Motorbikes are the way to go